-It is a separate tax-exempt entity overseen by a board of directors and is classified as a public charity and not a private foundation.
-As a result, your contributions receive the most favorable tax treatment under the law.
+Your Family Support Organization is a separate tax-exempt entity overseen by a board of directors.
+As a separate entity, the support organization has its own mission statement, grant guidelines, and letterhead.
+As the entity is classified as a public charity (not a private foundation), your contributions to the support organization receive favorable tax treatment.

 If you're thinking about establishing a private foundation, contact us first.
-A Family Support Organization—or a Donor Advised Fund—at The Foundation may be your best option.
-Oftentimes these charitable vehicles are more cost effective and manageable than a private family foundation.
-Together, we can fulfill your philanthropic vision in a way that best meets your financial and tax planning needs, and involve future generations of your family in philanthropy.
+With a minimum gift of $2.5 million, a Family Support Organization at The Foundation can fulfill your philanthropic vision in a way that best meets your financial and tax planning needs.
+It's also a way to involve future generations of your family in philanthropy.

 Advantages of a Family Support Organization